Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

 - [Python](https://www.python.org/)
     - Used as the back-end programming language.
 - [JavaScript](https://www.javascript.com/)
-    - Used as a secondry back-end programming language.
+    - Used as a secondary back-end programming language.
 - [Django](https://www.djangoproject.com/)
     - Used as the Python web framework.
 - [Heroku](https://heroku.com/)
     - This project uses **Heroku** to deploy its code.
 - [PostgreSQL](https://www.postgresql.org/)
-    - Used as relational SQL database plugin via Heroku.
+    - Used as a relational SQL database plugin via Heroku.

 ---
 ## Database Schema